VolumeGraphics/traits/README.md

 > [!CAUTION]
 > At this point, this library is experimental and it is a pure curiosity.
 > No stability of interface or quality of implementation is guaranteed.
+> Some design decisions are likely to change
+> and have a big effect on the way the library is used.
 > Use at your own risks.

 ## Quick Start